aibeginner-ships/AppScan/replit.md

-# AppScan - App Review Summarizer with Sentiment Analysis
+# AppScan v3.1 - App Review Summarizer with Semantic Clustering

 ## Overview

 AppScan is a web application designed to analyze user reviews from Google Play Store and Apple App Store.
-It provides instant, AI-powered insights, including sentiment percentages, monthly trends, categorized feedback, rating analysis, and a list of top negative reviews.
+It provides instant, AI-powered insights, including sentiment percentages, monthly trends, categorized feedback, rating analysis, and a list of top negative reviews. **Version 3.1 introduces semantic clustering** to generate 3-5 unique, distinct actionable insights with per-cluster metrics, impact/confidence scoring, and enforced uniqueness.
 The project aims to give users clear understanding of what customers appreciate and dislike about their applications.

 ## User Preferences